xpufx/reddit-comments-overkill/README.md

 # Reddit Comment Overkill

 A browser userscript that automatically deletes all your Reddit comments.
-It's designed to be safe, reliable, and respect Reddit's rate limits while ensuring complete coverage of your comment history.
+It's designed to be reliable and respect Reddit's rate limits while ensuring complete coverage of your comment history.

-## ⚠️ Important Warnings
+## Features and Warnings

-**Before using this script:**
-- This will **permanently delete** your Reddit comments
+- **Permanent Deletion**: This will **permanently delete** your Reddit comments.
+Use at your own risk.
-- Comments from the last 10 days are preserved by default (configurable)
-- Set `DAYS_TO_PRESERVE` to 0 to delete all comments regardless of age
+- **Date Protection**: By default, comments from the last 10 days are preserved.
+This is configurable.
+Set `daysToPreserve` to 0 to delete all comments regardless of age.
-- Use at your own risk - always backup important comments
-- The script includes safety features but cannot guarantee against account issues

-## What This Script Does

-This script helps you clean up your Reddit comment history by automatically finding and deleting your old comments.
-Here's how it works:

-1. **Finds all your comments** - Searches through different sort views (new, hot, top, controversial) to ensure nothing is missed
-2. **Deletes comments safely** - Each deletion requires confirmation, just like manual deletion
-3. **Preserves recent comments** - Keeps comments from the last 10 days (you can change this)
-4. **Handles rate limits** - Automatically detects when Reddit is limiting requests and waits appropriately

-## Key Features

-- **Complete coverage** - Cycles through all 4 sort types to find every comment
+- **Complete Coverage**: Cycles through all 4 sort types (`new`, `hot`, `top`, `controversial`) to find every comment.
-- **Safe timing** - 1-second delay between deletions to avoid rate limits
-- **Date protection** - Never deletes comments newer than your configured threshold
+- **Automated Deletion**: The script automates the entire deletion process, including clicking the final "yes" confirmation.
+- **Rate Limit Handling**: Automatically detects rate limits and waits appropriately before retrying.
-- **Simple interface** - One button to start/stop, with visual feedback
+- **Simple Interface**: A single button to start and stop the process, with clear visual feedback.

 ## Installation

 ### Step-by-Step Guide